ramirezi29/Accountability/README.md

 # MyTriggers
-> My Triggers: Accountability Assistant provides assistance to individuals over coming addiction by adding a layer of accountability.
+> Our mobile application is designed to assist you and facilitate your journey towards addiction recover

 [![Swift Version][swift-image]][swift-url]